 Sue Stelford, Vice President

 Sue is an Art History Professor with a great appreciation for history and architecture.
 She lives in Woodstock with her family and has been volunteering since she was a teenager.
 After serving McHenry County on the boards of the Northwest Area Arts Council, the McHenry County Human Relations Council, and the McHenry County Historic Preservation Commission, she founded the Friends of the Old Courthouse in late 2015 to restore McHenry County’s Old Courthouse and Sheriff’s House.
-Sue created FOTOC’s annual Gingerbread House Walk and Murder Mystery Dinner and is currently working on completing the community project, Breaking a World Record for Longest Cartoon Strip by a Team.
+Sue created FOTOC’s annual Gingerbread House Walk and Dancing with the Courthouse Stars and is currently STILL working on completing the community project, Breaking a World Record for Longest Cartoon Strip by a Team.
 Sue loves to travel, read, and go to the movies.
-Contact Sue at Sue.FOTOC@mail.com.

 Tina is a former McHenry County Board Chairwoman, who has a

 desire for good government and helping people get involved in their

 community.
 Before that Tina was a Legislative Assistant to our local State Representatives.
 Currently she takes on individual clients who need help reaching a goal for the public good.
 In her spare time, Tina volunteers for the homeless, breast cancer fundraising, and in her parish, St. Ann’s Episcopal Church in Woodstock.
 Currently she serves on the Friends of the Old Courthouse board, raising funds to restore this historic and important structure back to the community.